whisperity/lfpython/README.md

 Usage modes
 -----------

+### `bare` mode

+The bare mode does not perform any pre-parsing or business logic.
+This is the default mode when the standard input is a terminal, and not a pipe.
+The variables `STDIN`, `STDOUT`, and `STDERR` alias `sys.stdin`, `sys.stdout`, and `sys.stderr`, respectively.

 ### `lines` mode

-The default mode which gives the ability to handle each line of the standard input.
+Lines mode allows handling each line of the standard input.
+This is the default mode if the standard input comes from a pipe.
 The values are available through the `LINE` variable.

 The functions `OUT` and `ERR` print the arguments to the standard output and